2100, Program Authorization and Services

 Preventive Health Care – Services include, but are not limited to the following: immunizations, risk assessments, health histories and baseline physicals for early detection of disease and restoration to a previous state of health, and prevention of further deterioration or disability.

-Program Income – Money collected directly by the grantee, subgrantee or provider for services provided under the grant award (i.e., third-party reimbursements, such as Title XIX, private insurance and patient copay fees).
+Program Income – Money collected directly by the grantee, subrecipient or provider for services provided under the grant award such as third-party reimbursements, Title XIX, private insurance and client copay fees.
 Program income also includes client donations.

 Provider – An individual clinician or group of clinicians who provide services.